Identifying and Upweighting Power-Niche Users to Mitigate Popularity Bias in Recommendations: Understanding Niche Users

 \section{Understanding Niche Users}

-In this section, we conduct a motivating data analysis of common implicit-feedback datasets to better understand who engages with niche items and what other behaviors distinguish them.
-We examine the relationship between user activity level and item preference and find that there is a statistically significant number of users who exhibit high activity level and preference for niche items.
+In this section, we conduct a motivating data analysis of popular benchmark datasets to better understand who engages with niche items and what other behaviors distinguish niche users from others.
+We examine the relationship between user activity level and item preference and find that there is a statistically significant number of users who exhibit a high activity level and preference for niche items.
 We call this group \emph{power-niche users}.
+In contrast, among users with mainstream preferences, there are statistically significantly fewer power users.
+Our notation is summarized in Appendix \ref{sec:notation}.

+We define niche users as follows.
+Given a binary interaction matrix $\mathbf{D} \in \{0, 1\}^{n\times m}$ among $n$ users and $m$ items, where $\mathbf{D}_{uj} = 1$ indicates user $u$ interacted with item $j$, let the popularity of item $j$, $d_j$, be the number of users that have interacted with the item, i.e. $d_j = \sum_u \mathbf{D}_{uj}$.
+Similarly, let the activity level of user $u$, $d_u$, be the number of interactions for user $u$, i.e. $d_u = \sum_j \mathbf{D}_{uj}$.
+We then define a user's ``item-popularity preference'' as the average popularity of all items the user has interacted with.
+Larger values suggest that the user is mainstream, and lower values suggest the user is niche.
+In terms of $\mathbf{D}$, the item-popularity-preference of user $u$ is

+We label a user as a niche user if their item-popularity preference is below the median item-popularity preference among all users.

-Our motivating analysis is based on the Gowalla, Yelp2018, and Amazon-Book binary implicit-feedback benchmark datasets \cite{wang2019neural}, which are detailed in Table \ref{tab:datasets}.
+Our motivating analysis is based on the Gowalla, Yelp2018, and Amazon-Book binary implicit-feedback benchmark datasets \cite{wang2019neural,lee2024revisiting}, which are detailed in Table \ref{tab:datasets}.